Environment Permit (UKL and UPL)

-An Environmental Permit is a permit granted to every person who conducts a Business and/or Activity that is required by UKL-UPL in the context of environmental protection and management as a prerequisite for obtaining a Business and/or Activity license.
+An Environment Permit is a permit granted to every person who conducts a Business and/or Activity that is required by UKL-UPL in the context of environment protection and management as a prerequisite for obtaining a Business and/or Activity license.

-Environmental Management Efforts and Environmental Monitoring Efforts, hereinafter referred to as UKL (Upaya Pengelolaan Lingkungan Hidup) – UPL (Upaya Pemantauan Lingkungan Hidup), are management and monitoring of businesses and/or activities that do not have an important impact on the environment needed for the decision making process concerning the operation of businesses and/or activities.
+Environment Management Efforts and Environment Monitoring Efforts, hereinafter referred to as UKL (Upaya Pengelolaan Lingkungan Hidup) – UPL (Upaya Pemantauan Lingkungan Hidup), are management and monitoring of businesses and/or activities that do not have an important impact on the environment needed for the decision making process concerning the operation of businesses and/or activities.

-UKL-UPL is an environmental management tool for decision making and the basis for issuing permits to conduct business and/or activities.
+UKL-UPL is an environment management tool for decision making and the basis for issuing permits to conduct business and/or activities.

 The UKL-UPL process and procedures are carried out using a form that contains:

-- Environmental Impact that will occur Environmental management and monitoring program
+3. Environmental Impact that will occur Environment management and monitoring program;

 The Registration Form is submitted by the initiator of the activity to:

-Certain business activities in Indonesia which impact the environment require an environmental licence.
-The approval process for such a licence involves three stages:
+Certain business activities in Indonesia which impact the environment require an environment license.

-The application for the Environmental Licence will be submitted to the relevant level of government; either the national Minister for the Environment, the Governor of the relevant Province or the Regent/Mayor of the relevant regency/city.
+The application for the Environment Licence will be submitted to the relevant level of government; either the national Minister for the Environment, the Governor of the relevant Province or the Regent/Mayor of the relevant regency or city.

 Indonesia’s Environment Law provides that an AMDAL is required for those businesses and/or activities which, amongst other things:

-A Ministerial Environmental Decree also sets out certain businesses and/or activities which require an AMDAL.
+A Ministerial Environment Decree also sets out certain businesses and/or activities which require an AMDAL.

-Businesses and/or activities that impact the environment but which are not identified as requiring an AMDAL under the Environment Law (including in the Environmental Decree) must prepare a UKL-KPL.
+Businesses and/or activities that impact the environment but which are not identified as requiring an AMDAL under the Environment Law (including in the Environment Decree) must prepare a UKL-KPL.

 An AMDAL document consists of:

-As part of the AMDAL documents, an activities plan must be prepared and publicly announced.
+As part of the AMDAL documents, an activity plan must be prepared and publicly announced.
 The public must be given 10 business days to provide feedback on the activities plan.

 The AMDAL will be evaluated by the AMDAL Evaluation Commission (Komisi Penilai AMDAL) established at the relevant level of government, which will issue a recommendation to that government.

-A UKL-UPL is required for certain business activities which have a lesser, or no significant, impact on the environment, but which still require environmental approval.
+A UKL-UPL is required for certain business activities that have a lesser, or no significant, impact on the environment, but which still require environmental approval.